SmaranJaianand/CampusMind/USER_MANUAL.md

-# CampusMind Application User Manual
+# Mannan Application User Manual

-Welcome to the CampusMind developer manual.
+Welcome to the Mannan developer manual.
 This document provides a complete overview of the application's structure, making it easier for collaborators to understand and work with the codebase.

 ## Tech Stack